-- I’m feeling a bit tired today, we had a knees up for my birthday last night.
+- I’m feeling a bit tired today, we had a knees-up for my birthday last night.

 Bob’s your uncle

 - Do you want to learn how to make a great British cup of tea?
 Use Yorkshire teabags and put the milk in last.
 Bob’s your uncle!

 - I did a bit of a bodge job on the dining room chairs.
 Better not let your mother sit on one.

-On a busy Friday night at the pub you might hear, Woah, it’s chockablock in here, we’ll never get to the bar.
-Or, on a commuter train at 5pm, There are no seats, it’s chocka.
+On a busy Friday night at the pub, you might hear: “Woah, it’s chockablock in here, we’ll never get to the bar“.
+Or, on a commuter train at 5pm: “There are no seats, it’s chocka.”

-Cost a bomb
+To cost a bomb

-Cost a lot of money.
-When showing someone your new home, it would be great to hear: This house is beautiful, it must have cost a bomb!
-Or, sadly true, A pint of beer costs a bomb in London.
+When showing someone your new home, it would be great to hear: “This house is beautiful, it must have cost a bomb!”
+Or, sadly true: “A pint of beer costs a bomb in London.”

 Or, it’s true to say that getting onto a plane with a baby is always a faff.

 The full monty in that case would be sausage, bacon, eggs, beans, tomatoes, toast, black pudding, mushrooms and a cup of milky tea.
 Heaven.

 Full of beans

-To go wrong.
-This phrase is thought to come from the fact that a circle is the perfect shape, and when it goes wrong it looks like a pear.
+This phrase is thought to come from the fact that a circle is a perfect shape, and when it goes wrong it looks like a pear.

-One of my favourite things to say at 6pm on a Friday evening.
+One of my favorite things to say at 6pm on a Friday evening.

 On a bender

-Having a long (alcohol) drinking session.
-John was on a bender last night, I’m sure he won’t be at work at 8am.
+- John was on a bender last night, I’m sure he won’t be at work at 8am.

 In the US, this is referred to more commonly as Murphy’s Law.
 Basically, it means that if something can go wrong, it will.

 To be heard in pubs across the nation, your round means your turn to get the drinks for everyone.
 It’s common in the UK to buy drinks in rounds, so if there are four of you, you will end up drinking four pints altogether.

 Hopefully next time you find yourself having a chinwag with a real, live British person, you’ll be able to understand them a little better.
 You might even be able to surprise them and use a little slang of your own.